freefreeno/Materia-Manjaro/README.md

 - For better looking use toolbar icons without text with 16px size (for Papirus themes)

-- For Materia Blur enable translucency and blur effects on KDE sytemsettings.
+- For Materia Manjaro Blur enable translucency and blur effects on KDE sytemsettings.
 Set value 6 for blur and 2 for noise strengths on blur effect settings.

 - Recommended software for better experience with Materia Blur: Dolphin, Ark, Kate,Falkon, Konsole